lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

 When Lume loads a page file, the basename (the filename after removing the extension) is parsed to extract additional data.
-This feature makes it possible that, for instance, if the basename starts with `yyyy-mm-dd_*`, Lume extract this value
+This feature makes it possible that, for instance, if the basename starts with `yyyy-mm-dd_*`, Lume extracts this value
 [to set the page date](https://lume.land/docs/creating-pages/page-files/#page-date), and remove it from the final name, so the file `2020-06-21_hello-world.md`